scarreira-dg/Intern_php_challenge/README.md

 # Deadline

-You have until Monday 27th July at 20:00H to deliver your project.
+You have until 2 days to deliver your project.

 # How to deliver